Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Embeddings of Cubic Rings in the Exceptional Jordan Algebra and Niemeier Lattices

 \subsubsection{Case $D=49$}

-Among the examples of cubic ring embeddings studied by Elkies and Gross with $D=p^2, \ p = 7$ is the Dedekind domain $\mathbb{Z}[\cos(2\pi/7)] = \mathbb{Z}[\alpha]/(\alpha^3 + \alpha^2 - 2 \alpha -1) $\footnote{The definition of a Dedekind domain can be found in \ref{HMF}}.
+Among the examples of cubic ring embeddings studied by Elkies and Gross with $D=p^2, \ p = 7$ is the Dedekind domain $\mathbb{Z}[\cos(2\pi/7)] = \mathbb{Z}[\alpha]/(\alpha^3 + \alpha^2 - 2 \alpha -1) $.
 This corresponds to a particular binary cubic form given in \eqref{binarycubic} with coefficients \eq a=b=1 \quad , \quad c=-2 \quad, \quad d=-1 \en Hence the discriminant given by \eqref{discriminant} is 49.
 In this case there are $2^9 3^4 13$ possible embeddings of the ring $f: A \rightarrow JL $ which are conjugate under the finite automorphism group \eq \aut{JL,E} = \ ^3D_4 (2).3 \en of order $2^12 3^5 7^2 13 $ \cite{MR1697445}.
 For a given embedding, the stability group is the finite group $7^2:2A_4$ of order $2^3 3 \cdot 7^2 $ .
 The normalizer of the stabilizer is the maximal subgroup $7^2 : 2 A_4\times 3$.
 Their quotient is the cyclic group $\aut{A}=C_3$ of order 3.